research-virtualfortknox/msb-client-websocket-java/.github/CONTRIBUTING.md

 - `feature-*` for new features
 - `fix-*` for bug fixes
 - `tests-*` when updating test suite
-- `refactor-*` when refactoring code without bbehavior changes
+- `refactor-*` when refactoring code without behavior changes
 - `docs-*` for README.md updates (or similar documents)

 ## Commit Messages